The Eighth Promise

-The Eighth Promise: An American Son's Tribute to His Toisanese Mother is a memoir written by William Poy Lee published in 2007 by Rodale Books.
+The Eighth Promise: An American Son's Tribute to His Toisanese Mother is a memoir by American lawyer William Poy Lee, published in 2007 by Rodale Books.
 The paperback version was released October 2007.
 A translation into Mandarin Chinese is in development with the Chinese Professors of American language and Culture Studies.

 Plot synopsis

 The book interweaves a second generation Chinese American man's reflections on his upbringing in San Francisco in the 1960s and 70s with an oral history shared by his mother, Poy Jen, and her migration from Toisan, Guangdong.

 The author's personal memoir is set against the background of San Francisco of the 1960s and 1970s.
 Lee reflects on his childhood in working class Chinatown, Chinese American participation in the Civil Rights Movement, the Vietnam War, and race relations through the era.